Mobile launcher platform: Atlas V

-The Atlas V utilizes an MLP when launching from SLC-41.
+ULA's Atlas V utilizes a mobile launcher platform (MLP) when launching from SLC-41.
 The rocket is stacked on its MLP in the 85.4 m Vertical Integration Facility (VIF), and is then rolled-out over 550 m to the launch pad.
 The design of this MLP is derived from the MLPs used by the Titan III and IV rockets.

 Titan III and Titan IV

 Titan III and Titan IV rockets launched from SLC-40 and SLC-41 utilized MLPs to decouple assembly of the launch vehicle from launch.
 This was meant to enable simultaneous assembly of multiple launch vehicles as part of the Titan's Integrate-Transfer-Launch (ITL) concept, allowing a high flight rate from a small number of launch pads.

-Vulcan
+Vulcan Centaur

-United Launch Alliance's Vulcan will use an MLP similar in design to the one used by the Atlas V when launching from SLC-41, altered to support the former's larger design.
-The VLP (Vulcan Launch Platform) stands 183 ft tall, and when complete will weigh 1.3 e6lb.
-It will be equipped with various electronics, power-lines, and cables to support and control the rocket.
-For the initial Vulcan-Centaur configuration, the MLP will supply liquefied natural gas and liquid oxygen to the first stage, and liquid hydrogen and liquid oxygen to the Centaur upper stage.
-As of 24 October 2019, the basic structure has been completed, but the umbilicals and equipment have yet to be installed.
-As of 2024, there are two VLP’s allowing for parallel processing.
+ULA's Vulcan Centaur rocket uses MLPs similar in design to the Atlas V platform at SLC-41, modified to accommodate Vulcan’s larger size.
+Each of the two Vulcan Launch Platforms (VLPs) stands 183 ft tall and weighs approximately 1.3 e6lb.
+The platforms are equipped with electronics, cables, and umbilicals to support and control the rocket, supplying liquefied natural gas and liquid oxygen to the Vulcan first stage, and liquid hydrogen and liquid oxygen to the Centaur V upper stage.
+Rockets are stacked on a VLP inside one of two nearby Vertical Integration Facilities (VIFs).
+Once the vehicle is fully assembled, the VLP is towed to the launch pad on rails using road–rail vehicles, where it is connected to a fixed tower equipped with a crew access arm for human spaceflight missions.